- Outreach and Impact

 Become familiar with the application services AMCAS at the AAMC (Association of American Medical Colleges) and AACOMAS at AACOM (American Association of Colleges of Osteopathic Medicine).
 Learn about professional trends and initiatives at these websites.

 Connecting with physicians and volunteer opportunities in your home community is advantageous, so look for opportunities to do that.
 Many students continue a relationship with a physician they established while in high school.
 It is a good idea to keep a reflective journal along the way as you gain experience and make observations.
+Learn more about how to navigate finding opportunities and how to get the most out of your healthcare experiences here (pdf).

 Medical schools want you to know yourself; what are your values, what is important to you?